 Many visitors value our parks as havens of peace and quiet, away from urban noise, and where only natural sounds are heard.
-To make a visit to a park as enjoyable as possible for all visitors, it’s important to know where in a park it’s acceptable to operate generators.
+It’s important to know where in a park it’s acceptable to operate generators.

 Read more about Generators

-Generators are permitted, with restrictions, in some designated NPWS campgrounds.
+Generators are permitted, with restrictions, in some designated NSW National Parks and Wildlife Service (NPWS) campgrounds.
 Campers are responsible for checking generator restrictions at a campground.

-From time to time, the use of generators may be prohibited for a specific period in a campground where it was previously permitted, for environmental reasons (eg bird roosting) or safety reasons (eg local fire bans).
-Be sure to check with local NPWS offices first.
+From time to time, the use of generators may be prohibited for a specific period in a campground where it was previously permitted, for environmental reasons (for example bird roosting) or safety reasons (for example local fire bans).
+Be sure to check with the local NPWS office first.

 Where generator use is permitted, please know that: